neuralmagic/nmstore/actions/install-automation-components/README.md

 # install-automation-components

-This action will install various basic tools/components used during automation such as `curl`, `git`, and `wget`.
+This action will install various basic tools/components used during automation, since we are using very thin images when testing.
+Installs include: `git`, `curl`, `gh` cli, etc.

 ## Requirements

-This action is currently designed to be used in a Debian-based environment — specifically, one using `apt` as the package manager.
+This action is currently designed to be used in a Debian-based environment — specifically, one using `apt` or `apt-get` as the package manager.

 ## Usage